KeithRyanWong/TowerBall/README.md

 ### Background

 A game simulating a 3-D physical experience using 2-D technology.
-The goal is to get the ball into the basket atop a tower of blocks.
+The goal is to get the ball into the basket atop a tower of carefully balanced blocks.
+Blocks may be destroyed upon being hit, and you may lose the basket entirely!
+Fire carefully.

 ### Functionality & MVP